byandell-Tribal/geospatial/maka_sitomniya.md

 # Maka Sitomniya Data Needs

-This documents concerns the [ESIIL Working Group](https://esiil.org/working-groups) Maka Sitomniya will be developing one or more sovereign enclaves (see [Sovereign Data Container](https://docs.google.com/presentation/d/1BtWngp1C28JHeSRx7v7Scp91InKcxygz6aAjOpVLGbk) slide deck).
+This documents concerns the [ESIIL Working Group](https://esiil.org/working-groups) Maka Sitomniya that will be developing one or more sovereign enclaves (see [Sovereign Data Container](https://docs.google.com/presentation/d/1BtWngp1C28JHeSRx7v7Scp91InKcxygz6aAjOpVLGbk) slide deck).
 See also data sovereignty references and resources included in <https://byandell.github.io/pages/indigenous/>.

 ## Specific Sources